nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 88
 00:05:24,132 --> 00:05:26,124
-[SPEAKER_00]: I'm trying to get the date straight on those.
+[SPEAKER_00]: Yeah, sorry I'm trying to get the date straight on those.

 89
 00:05:26,205 --> 00:05:30,008